mys-lang/mys/examples/wip/message_passing/README.rst

 Message passing
 ===============

-Two threads, student and calculator, communicating by sending messages.
+Two threads, student and calculator, communicating by sending messages using queues.

 Add() and Result() are messages.